Please screenshot this page and send it to info@mim-essay.com

 Student Visa Work Hour Restrictions

 The University of Toronto is among the top MBA colleges in Canada.
-It's important to consider the University of Toronto MBA fees, wherein working off-campus as an international student can be helpful.
+It's important to consider the University of Toronto MBA fees, as working off-campus as an international student can be helpful.
 The VISA work hour restrictions can cause delays if you aren't prepared.
 To participate in the Rotman MBA program from an Indian university, prospective students must meet the following requirements:

 • During the academic year, students can work up to 20 hours a week.